citrus610/c4ke/README.md

 ```

 ## Minification
-The minifier isn't general purpose and won't work on all c++ code
+The minifier isn't general-purpose and won't work on all c++ code
 - Removing whitespaces
 - Removing single-line comments
 - Removing `#ifdef` blocks (usually for OpenBench compliance code)